 25. Go surfing

-People from all over New Zealand (and the world) come to here to surf – it’s easily one of the best things to do in Kaikoura.
-This town is home to some of the best spots to go surfing in New Zealand.
+People from all over New Zealand (and the world) come here to surf – it’s easily one of the best things to do in Kaikoura.
+This town is home to some of the best spots to go surfing in New Zealand!
 It has one of the longest breaks in the country and some huge swells.

 Mangamaunu, to the north of the town, is one of the best surf spots for intermediate to expert surfers.
-Not only is the beach here incredibly photogenic we’re told it has some of the longest breaks in New Zealand (after Raglan).
+Not only is the beach here incredibly photogenic, but we’re told it has some of the longest breaks in New Zealand (after Raglan).
 Mangamaunu, above all other surf beaches in the area, is what attracts most non-local surfers to Kaikoura.

 Ward Beach, which wasn’t a great surf spot before the 2016 earthquake, is now one of the best and most popular surf beaches in Kaikoura.
 So the earthquake, in a way, helped to put Kaikoura on the world surfing map!
 It’s perfect for intermediate surfers, and its main drawcard is the big swells and the opportunity to see dusky dolphins.